 Preparing your mind for birth..?

-Giving birth is a huge physical feat, but your mind also has a huge role to play.
+Giving birth is a huge physical feat, but your mind also has a role to play.
 The power of the mind is a vast subject, but in this blog post we touch upon the power of the mind for labour and birth.

 When a woman finds out she is pregnant, she may start taking vitamins, pay attention to her diet and stop drinking alcohol, to keep her body and baby healthy.
 But how many women think about giving their mindset a makeover?